jlordiales/jlordiales.github.io/_posts/2014-10-30-migrating-to-github-pages.md

 have pyton installed and the same `wordpress.xml` file that I had exported before from Wordpress.
 I ran the app and... it almost worked!
 Now all my posts were in Markdown format (including their tags and categories) except for my code lists.
-Definetely progress!
+Definitely progress!
 Now, my source code snippets in Wordpress followed the format:

 {% highlight bash %}